-You can also take an at-home test as a precautionary measure before attending an indoor gathering.
-Consider testing immediately before attending an indoor event or gathering, especially if you are at risk of severe disease or if you will be around others who are at high risk, such as immunocompromised people or older adults.
+You can also take a rapid antigen test as a precautionary measure before visiting or gathering with others.
+Consider testing in advance, at least 1 to 2 days before attending an indoor event or gathering.
+This is especially important if you are at risk of severe illness or if you will be around others who are at high risk, such as immunocompromised people or older adults.

-What to do if you have a positive result on an at-home test:
+What to do if you have a positive result on a rapid antigen test:

-- If your at-home test result is positive, this means the virus was detected and you have an infection.
-Follow the latest CDC guidance on quarantine and isolation.
-If you are at an increased risk for severe illness or have worsening symptoms over time, you should consult a health care provider.
+If your rapid antigen test result is positive, this means the virus was detected, and you have an infection.
+Follow the latest CDC guidance on isolation.
+If you are at an increased risk for severe illness or have worsening symptoms over time, you should consult a healthcare provider.

-What to do if you have a negative result on an at-home test:
+What to do if you have a negative result on a rapid antigen test:

-COVID-19 tests are often administered at clinics, pharmacies, health centers, and other community testing sites.
-To find testing options near you, including free testing options, search on the U.S. Health and Human Services testing site web page or visit your local health department’s website.
+COVID-19 PCR and rapid antigen tests are often administered at clinics, pharmacies, health centers, and other community testing sites.
+To find PCR and rapid antigen testing options near you, including free testing options, search the U.S. Health and Human Services “Test to Treat” testing web page or visit your local health department’s website.

-There are a few options for viral COVID-19 tests.
-The main two types of tests are PCR tests and rapid antigen tests:
+There are two primary options for COVID-19 testing: PCR tests and rapid antigen tests.